Chloe and Theo

-Chloe and Theo is a 2015 American independent drama film written and directed by Ezna Sands.
-The film stars Dakota Johnson, Mira Sorvino, and Theo Ikummaq.
+Chloe and Theo is a 2015 American independent drama film written and directed by Ezna Sands, and starring Dakota Johnson, Mira Sorvino, and Theo Ikummaq.

 The film was released in the United States on September 4, 2015, in a limited release, and through video on demand.
-It received negative reviews and has a rare approval rating of 0% on Rotten Tomatoes.
+It received negative reviews and has 6% approval rating on Rotten Tomatoes.
 This was the last film with Larry King as an actor before his death in January 2021.

 Synopsis

-A young homeless woman from New York City named Chloe strikes up a friendship with an Arctic Inuit man named Theo who is looking for the Elders of the Southern world to save his people.
+A young homeless woman from New York City named Chloe strikes up a friendship with an Arctic Inuk man named Theo who is looking for the Elders of the Southern world to save his people.
 Chloe joins him in his quest which takes viewers on a journey of heart and humor.

 Cast

+Production

+According to Luke Geissbuhler, the US cinematographer, the production was under continuous pressure due to an inexperienced producer.
+Many of the locations that were scheduled to be used were either poorly managed or altogether cancelled, sometimes on the very day they were due to be shot.

+One significant example of this concerned the United Nations building in Manhattan.
+The U.N. building had agreed to allow filming inside due to long awaited refurbishment about to commence, however, when the unit arrived on the day to begin filming, the director and crew were informed that the producer had failed to follow up and secure/confirm the date for the booking, leaving a sizeable hole in the middle of production.
+Because of this and other similar instances, the production faced constant changes throughout filming, the result of which meant that only two-thirds of the whole script were actually committed to film.

+The difficult and haphazard nature of the production resulted in Ezna Sands leaving the project before they had completed pickups or entered full post-production.
+The producer then proceeded in recutting, posting and mixing the film to their own satisfaction, leaving Ezna Sands' version of an already incomplete film on the cutting room floor.

+Ezna Sands did not attend any screenings and, according to a podcast in 2023, had yet to see the finished film.

 Release

 On October 29, 2014, it was announced Spotlight Pictures had acquired worldwide sales to the film.
 On May 12, 2015, it was announced Tiberus Film would release the film in Germany.
 The film was scheduled to be released in Germany on October 1, 2015.
 The film was released in the United Kingdom on June 26, 2015 through video on demand, and in the United States on September 4, 2015 in a limited release and through video on demand.